eponymz/prerelease-toolkit/README.md

 ### Things to Note About This Project As of Now:

 1. This currently only contains docker commands and a loan calculator that I wrote in vanilla and refactored to react
-2. PRs are welcomed if you branch correctly.
+2. PRs are welcomed if PR rules are followed.
-  > Any PR will need approval before merge.
 3. Collaboration will bring more features and ultimately make this more useful for everyone involved!

+### PR RULES
+#### ALL PRs MUST BE MADE TO DEVELOP BRANCH
+1. Any PR made MUST be approved by repo owner
+2. PRs not made to develop will be declined immediately

 ### TODOS